-Many factors contribute to determine which will be the best tank water heater for your home.
+Many factors contribute to determining which will be the best tank water heater for your home.
 We have all kinds of water heaters, but this page is specifically about tank water heaters.
 If you are looking for tankless, we have those too.
 There are usually three main factors that will help you decide which water heater will be best for your application:

 One last thing to consider with regard to your gas hot water heater is whether or not you live at a high altitude.
 In high altitudes, there is less oxygen for the water heater to function correctly with the pilot and main burner.
-The only time you would need to worry about using a high altitude water heater is if you installing the unit at an altitude level of 2,000 feet or higher.
+The only time you would need to worry about using a high altitude water heater is if you are installing the unit at an altitude level of 2,000 feet or higher.
 Most units are made for locations at sea level.
 By purchasing a high altitude water heater, the mechanism of the unit makes up for the missing oxygen in the air and still provides the right fuel mixture to run the machine properly.

-We’ve grown so accustomed to modern conveniences it’s hard to remember there was a time when hot water was only available to homeowners with the use of their stove.
+We’ve grown so accustomed to modern conveniences.
+It’s hard to remember there was a time when hot water was only available to homeowners with the use of their stove.
 Natural gas tank hot water heaters are one of today’s most efficient solution to yesterday’s problem.
 Though a gas water heater may be a more costly upfront investment, you save in the long run with usage.

 Having a natural gas tank water heater can do a ton for your home as well as your wallet.
-Here are just a few of the ways purchasing a natural gas water heater can benefit you.
+Here are just a few of the ways that purchasing a natural gas water heater can benefit you.

 Natural gas is the way to go for most.
 The question then comes down to which model would best serve my household?
 There are several options to consider.